On April 1st, I went for a short walk to watch some Florida marsh hens rustle through the reeds and cackle at the wind.

 I see no reason why this cow shouldn’t contribute to my rationale for attending a conference.

-As if a simple CSF leak wasn’t sufficient, I had connected issues that arose from the leak.
-Excruciating nerve pain, a new, sudden reactivity to foods I had no issues with before, muscle twitching, and a whole host of unpleasant other things that I won’t bore you with right now.
-Suffice it to say that CSF outside the dura mater, the membrane that protects the brain and spinal cord and keeps the CSF from coursing around willy-nilly, felt very toxic to the rest of the body.
-Other leakers I spoke with reported similar issues.
-The nervous system is deeply affected, and my body barely felt like my own.
+Suffice it to say that CSF outside the dura mater, the membrane that protects the brain and spinal cord and keeps the CSF from coursing around willy-nilly, does not feel good for the rest of the body.
+My nervous system was deeply affected, and my body barely felt like my own.

-Concurrently, there was a lot of shock and grief.
 I was supposed to be hosting readers on food walks in Oaxaca, but instead I was in a lot of pain, more and more deconditioned by the day.
 From people I spoke with and case studies I read, several months of leaking meant sealing the hole(s) could be more complicated than a simple blood patch.

-Leakers in Canada urged me to head to a specialty centre instead of attempting to pursue treatment domestically.
-American leakers even said they wished they had gone straight to one of the specialty centres instead of their local hospitals.
-And given that Canadian doctors had already claimed I had a migraine instead of a CSF leak, I didn’t need much convincing.
-The problem was, with ten years of nomadism, I had no residency or main doctor to refer me.
-I had to find the strength to get creative and find a way for the centre to take me on.
+American patients even said they wished they had gone straight to one of the specialty centres instead of their local hospitals.
+And given that Canadian doctors had already claimed I had a migraine instead of a spinal CSF leak, I didn’t need much convincing.

 I thought about how to share the sheer futility of what waking up felt like without sounding dramatic, but there truly is no way.
 Those beginning few months sapped any joy for life that I had out of me, and I would open my eyes in the morning wondering what the point of fighting was.
+The pain was excruciating moment to moment.
+I really felt waterlogged with sorrow.

 I couldn’t put on my socks for months, or bend, or twist, and my next steps were a swirling limbo of administrative papers and MRIs.
+I saw life through a prism that only showed me extremes.

 Sunset in Montreal during a cold autumn evening in November.